dftbplus/dftbplus/INSTALL.rst

 * In addition to ScaLAPACK, the `ELSI
   <https://wordpress.elsi-interchange.org/>`_ library for large scale systems
-  can optionally also be used (version 2.6.0 or 2.6.1 of the library, with partial support of 2.5.0).
-If ELSI was built with PEXSI, you also need a C++ compiler.
+  can optionally also be used (version 2.6.x of the library, with partial support of 2.5.0).
+If ELSI was compiled with PEXSI included, you will also need a C++ compiler.

-* The ARPACK or the ARPACK-ng library for excited state DFTB functionality
+* The ARPACK or the ARPACK-ng library if using the excited state DFTB functionality

 * The `MAGMA <http://icl.cs.utk.edu/magma/>`_ library for GPU accelerated computation.